ThinkLaser Director, Adrian Norton, takes a closer look at Glowforge.

 During my recent States-side trip, I attended the Bay area “Maker Fair” for a couple of days, a concept that is absolutely bonkers, and attracts thousands of enthusiastic Americans annually.
 I’m struggling with how to describe it without sounding rude, but let’s just say it’s unlike anything I’ve ever been to before, and it deserves all the plaudits it gets.
 The reason for the visit, was to look more closely at Glowforge, and perhaps, pick up a few quality products for distribution within the UK.

 Glowforge were out in force at the show, and certainly tabled one of the top attractions.
 Apart from their own stand, they had also let a few members of the Glowforge community get their hands on the product, so they could demonstrate and talk about the whole Glowforge journey.

 So how did the product measure up in light of all the hype it’s received?

 First thing’s first, Glowforge should be congratulated for a job well done.
-It’s by no means a perfect product but it still looks great, although a little bit bigger in real life.
+It’s by no means a perfect product and it still looks great, although a little bit bigger in real life.
 It’s well-finished and they’ve managed to create a loyal, enthusiastic community that loves the product.
 In their eyes, the company can do no wrong.

 What did Glowforge have to say?

-After some further investigation, we found that it uses a closed Loop with Peltier device which is a type of solid state refrigerator.
+After further investigation, we found that it uses a closed Loop with Peltier device which is a type of solid state refrigerator.
 Basically, it transfers heat from one side of the device to the other.
 So, the hot side will be attached to a heatsink / fan while the cold side will be in contact with the cooling fluid.
-They are not very efficient and are relatively expensive.
+They are not very efficient, and are relatively expensive.